 Frontiers in Psychologyhttps://doi.org/10.3389/fpsyg.2021.819237

 Anthropomorphic AI Agent Mediated Multimodal Interactions in Vehicles

 Proceedings of the 9th international conference on automotive user interfaces and interactive vehicular applications adjuncthttps://doi.org/10.1145/3131726.3131736

 Proceedings of the 7th International Conference on Design and EmotionRead on ResearchGate

 Having started his career as an in‑house industrial designer in a corporate Japan, he relocated and naturalized to the U.S. and lived in three different cities in various capacities: an expatriate design strategist in New York City, a research faculty at a university in Chicago, and the founder of the ICI in San Francisco.
-Sano was originally trained in industrial design in Tokyo, supplemented by textile / surface design in New York.
-After 15 years of professional work, he built on human‑centered design methods in the graduate program in Chicago.
-He is currently pursuing a Ph.D. in informatics in Tokyo, inquiring about computational methods for supporting human creativity.
+Sano was originally trained in industrial design in Tokyo (BA) and in New York (AAS).
+After 15 years of professional work, he built on human‑centered design methods in the graduate program in Chicago (MDM).
+He has finished his doctoral program in informatics in Tokyo, inquiring about computational methods for supporting human creativity.
 Being a father of three boys, Sano enjoys traveling (over 25 countries), photography / videography, DIY projects, tennis, and singing in a choir.